maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 ```

-[b][i]In ManiaScript, BestPlayer is an alias.
+*In ManiaScript, BestPlayer is an alias.
 So BestPlayer means "The player in first position in the array Players".
-That's why, if scores have been changed, maybe it does not mean Alice anymore.[/i][/b]
+That's why, if scores have been changed, maybe it does not mean Alice anymore.*

 ```{C}